Utkuisbir/validation_pc_installation/README.md

 # validation_pc_installation
-Prepare pc for test by installing necessary packets like SSH
+Prepare pc for test by installing necessary packages like SSH